w3f/research/docs/polkadot/networking/3-avail-valid.md

 **Stage B**

-As a distributee, if after a grace period we still haven't received our piece (c', (c, i)) from a parachain validator (c', i), then we will ask the other validators (c', i') for all i' != i in that parachain for the piece (c', (c, i)), load-balanced as described in more detail below.
+As a distributee, if after a grace period we still haven't received our piece (c', (c, i)) from a parachain validator (c', i), then we will ask the other validators (c', i') for all i' != i (from all other rings) in that parachain for the piece (c', (c, i)), load-balanced as described in more detail below.

 This gives the distributee a more direct level of control over obtaining their own pieces.